-Teaching - Professor Chen is an effective and dedicated classroom teacher and a successful research mentor.
+Teaching: Professor Chen is an effective and dedicated classroom teacher and a successful research mentor.
 His student evaluations are strong.
 He has a down-to-earth and enthusiastic teaching style that connects well with students.
-Additionally, he revised the chemistry curriculum by implementing problem-based learning strategies and adding a research proposal.
-He has mentored fifteen doctoral students and eleven undergraduate students in his research lab since 2004.
+Additionally, he has revised the chemistry curriculum by implementing problem-based learning strategies and adding a research proposal component.
+Within the Macromolecular Science and Engineering Program (MACRO), he has advised two doctoral students.
+One of these students won both our Overberger excellence in research award and the Barbour Scholar's Fellowship under his mentorship.

-Research - Professor Chen has garnered national and international recognition as a leader in nonlinear spectroscopy and biophysical characterization of proteins.
+Research: Professor Chen has garnered national and international recognition as a leader in nonlinear spectroscopy and biophysical characterization of proteins.
+Professor Chen's current research interests contribute to the strength of the MACRO program.
+They include nonlinear spectroscopy and biophysical characterization of proteins.
 His research is at the interface of analytical chemistry, physical chemistry, and biophysics, and his goal is to develop and apply new methods to investigate the molecular structure of materials, including polymers and proteins.
-His work has been well funded and has resulted in 31 research articles that have been well-cited and well-funded.
-He has positioned his work to be highly visible and productive for many years to come.